vcellmike/PatternsFormation/README.md

  - Download ImageJ to undertand the actual parameters (eg. Feret_mean).
  - Use analyze menu
  - Do visualizations from PowerPoint
+ - Remake the box plot from pg.
+13 on the pdf
+          - min and max, 25th, 75th

+## Todo (general)
+ - Recap. the CNN code
+ - How we process the synthetic and experimental images
+ - Take experimental images and make them amenable to the CNN

 ## Observations/Ideas
+ - All features were chosen
- - I noticed that some blocks of code are dependant on other blocks a lot. (see code block 00A and dependents).
+ - I noticed that some blocks and code are dependant on other blocks a lot. (see code block 00A and dependents).
 A lot of the time I will forget at first that one code block is dependent on another one two blocks back and will try to solve an error when all I should've done was executed another code block.
  - Maybe, there is a way to streamline the code so that most/all the dependencies are there.
 OR, just annnotate the code better (I could do either) so that this doesn't occur.
  - Something strange (?) is occuring with the bar graphs.